Skip to main content

 Impact on Bone Matrix Composition and Microarchitecture

-The quality of the is as significant as its quantity.
+The quality of the bone matrix is as significant as its quantity.
 The primary protein component, type 1 collagen, must be synthesized and assembled into a highly organized, cross-linked fibrillar network to provide tensile strength.
 The GH/IGF-1 axis directly governs this process.

 IGF-1, in particular, stimulates the transcription of the COL1A1 and COL1A2 genes, which code for the pro-alpha chains of type 1 collagen.
 It also enhances the activity of enzymes, such as lysyl oxidase, that are responsible for forming the covalent cross-links between collagen molecules.
 These cross-links are essential for the matrix’s ability to resist crack propagation and absorb energy, which are key determinants of fracture resistance.